 After completing his initial tertiary study, Chris worked in the industry training sector.
 He worked as a policy advisor for the Industry Training Federation of New Zealand before taking up a more hands-on role in the oil and gas industry, where he managed training and apprenticeship programmes for several large companies.

 Chris joined the Labour Party in 1996 and has been an active member ever since.
 He has been involved in numerous campaigns and held several offices.
 Chris has also worked at parliament, first as Senior Advisor to the then Education Minister Trevor Mallard and more recently advising Steve Maharey and Prime Minister Helen Clark.

-Chris has traveled and lived overseas and regards himself as a “proud kiwi”.
+Chris has travelled and lived overseas and regards himself as a “proud Kiwi”.
 He places a strong emphasis on social justice and believes that every New Zealander should have the opportunity to reach their full potential.
 Chris is an outdoor enthusiast, with particular interests in biking, skiing and body boarding.

 In December 2007 the Labour Party selected Chris to be their candidate for the Rimutaka electorate during 2008.
 The retiring Member of Parliament, Paul Swain, said that Chris was a popular choice amongst local party members and represented the rejuvenation that Prime Minister Helen Clark had been calling for.
 Chris was elected to parliament in November 2008.

 Chris Hipkins currently holds the following roles within the Labour Party opposition:

 - Shadow Leader of the House